 Cool down: Do this immediately without allowing thawing and refreezing of your specimen.
 This will prevent bacteria from ruining your trophy.
 Treat your cape as well or better than your meat because heat and moisture cause bacterial growth, the main cause of hair slippage.

 Picture taking tips:

 - Make sure the tongue is not hanging out.
 If it is, tuck it in or cut it off.

 - Wipe off as much blood on the deer and your hands.

 - If you're taking pictures after you've gutted the dear, cover up the blood on the cavity with your backpack, bow, gun, leaves or other natural habitat.
 Having the bow/gun on the deer is visually appealing.

-- This make your rack look the largest - Take the picture at the level of the deer’s nose. (i.e. you will have to kneel or lay down).
+- To make your rack look the largest, take the picture at the level of the deer’s nose. (i.e. you will have to kneel or lay down).